atomix/atomix.github.io/atomix/docs/groups.md

 LocalGroupMember memberB = group.join("b").join();
 ```

 Persistent members are not limited to a single node.
 If a node crashes, any persistent members that existed on that node may rejoin the group on any other node.
-Persistent members rejoin simply by calling `join(String)` with the unique member ID.
+Persistent members rejoin simply by calling [`join(String)`][DistributedGroup.join] with the unique member ID.
 Once a persistent member has rejoined the group, its session will be updated and any tasks remaining in the member's [`MessageService`][MessageService] will be published to the member.

 Persistent member state is retained *only* inside the group's replicated state machine and not on clients.
 From the perspective of [`DistributedGroup`][DistributedGroup] instances in a cluster, in the event that the node on which a persistent member is running fails, the member will `leave` the group.
 Once the persistent member rejoins the group, join listeners will be called again on each group instance in the cluster.